16 Red Thunder Down Under

 Not even an odd, angry one?

-This routine was only broken by the occasional display of drill.
+My routine was broken only by the occasional display of drill.
 Such a man, it was believed would melt under pressure. ’

 ‘ As chocolate would in the sun, ’I suggested.